AndrewSimons3/react-native-practice/README.md

 Step 4: It’ll give you a QR code on the screen for you to scan with your mobile phone using the iOS or Android app (downloadable from the app/play store)

 This QR code acts as a tunnel that will automatically compile any changes you make in your code, giving you instant and automated feedback.

+Expo Snack lets you to run complete React Native projects in the browser.

+React Native Paper